-KeyArena will reattach its suspended roof by late February.
+KeyArena will begin reattaching its roof by late February.
 Then we might know a completion date.

-KeyArena’s 44-million-pound roof is now completely suspended by dozens of temporary posts and should start being reconnected to the foundation of what’s to be a completely rebuilt venue by late February.
+KeyArena’s 44-million-pound roof now is completely suspended by dozens of temporary posts and should start being reconnected to the foundation by late February of what’s to be a completely rebuilt venue.

-That was the word from Tuesday’s media tour of the construction site, where digging continues beneath the demolished structure on what will eventually be a $930 million rebuild into a modern NHL and NBA-caliber arena.
-Ken Johnsen, construction executive for the Oak View Group (OVG) project developer, said concrete footings were to begin being poured Tuesday ahead of reattaching the foundation and roof and that he should have a more accurate completion date target by late April or early May.
+That was the word from the media tour Tuesday of the construction site, where digging continues beneath the demolished structure on what will eventually be a $930 million rebuild into a modern NHL and NBA-caliber arena.
+Ken Johnsen, construction executive for the project developer, the Oak View Group (OVG), said concrete footings were to begin being poured Tuesday ahead of reattaching the foundation and roof and that he should have a more accurate completion date target by late April or early May.

-“I think it’s safe to say this is really unique,’’ Johnsen said of the project, due for completion by summer 2021 ahead of an NHL Seattle expansion team launch.
+“I think it’s safe to say this is really unique,’’ Johnsen said of the project, due for completion by summer 2021 and ahead of an NHL Seattle expansion team launch.
 “This is a one-of-a-kind of this size of a roof, this weight of a roof, being held in place while building what we’re building underneath it.

 “I think that means for everybody working on it, it’s interesting, it’s challenging and it’s something that they’re going to remember for a long time.’’

 The roof, designed by Northwest architect Paul Thiry ahead of the arena being built for the 1962 World’s Fair, was designated for historical preservation.
-That’s resulted in months of work to keep it suspended intact above the construction zone, where the former arena has been completely demolished while workers dig down an extra 15 feet — reaching more than 50 feet below ground level — to expand the venue’s new walls further outward.
+That’s resulted in months of work to keep it suspended intact above the construction zone, where the arena has been demolished while workers dig down an extra 15 feet — reaching more than 50 feet below ground level — to expand the venue’s new walls farther outward.

 By the time that’s done, the new arena beneath the old roof will be roughly 800,000 square feet compared to its prior 368,000.

-First, though, crews must finish excavating some 600,000 cubic yards of soil being removed to create the new venue’s foundation.
+First, though, crews must finish excavating some 600,000 cubic yards of soil to create the new venue’s foundation.
 Johnsen said they’ve “gotten lucky with the weather’’ starting in November and have averaged about 7,000 cubic yards of removal per day instead of the 6,000 previously envisioned.

 “We’ll be done with that by the end of February,’’ he said.

-But digging has already been completed in the northwest corner of the site, where new foundation began being drilled Jan.
+But digging already has been completed in the northwest corner of the site, where new foundation began being drilled Jan.
 5.

 Greg Huber, project executive for lead contractor Mortenson, said permanent steel posts will then be built back up from that foundation piece by piece and eventually reattached to the roof.